wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-deploy-manage-teams-devices/includes/3-manage-microsoft-teams-room-systems.md

 Microsoft Teams Rooms are the native meeting room system solution for Teams.
-These include functionality to support traditional meeting rooms experiences, such as audio, video, and screen sharing.
-Microsoft Teams Rooms also support advanced capabilities including multi-screen support, meeting transcription, smart room speakers that identify who is speaking, and meeting views, such as Together Mode and receive regular updates to functionality from Microsoft.
+These devices include functionality to support traditional meeting room experiences, such as audio, video, and screen sharing.
+Microsoft Teams Rooms also support advanced capabilities, such as multi-screen support, meeting transcription, smart room speakers that identify active speakers, and meeting views, such as Together-Mode and receive regular updates to functionality from Microsoft.

 Microsoft Teams Rooms scale to different room sizes.
 Teams Rooms use a wide variety of certified audio and video peripherals based on the size and use of the room.
-By selecting the right core device and console, combined with microphones, speakers, cameras, and displays appropriate for the space, you can deploy Microsoft Teams Rooms into spaces of any size from small huddle spaces up through large conference spaces and boardrooms.
+By selecting the right core device and console, combined with microphones, speakers, cameras, and displays appropriate for the space, Microsoft Teams Rooms can be deployed into spaces of any size - from small huddle spaces to large conference spaces and boardrooms.

 In the following picture, you can see the key benefits of deploying Microsoft Teams Rooms.
+These benefits include:

-These include the ability to transform existing meeting rooms by adding Teams, fit into different spaces from huddle rooms, personal offices to large event and board rooms, simple management with integration into the Teams Admin Center, and the ability to connect with third-party hardware and software solutions that are certified for use.
+- The ability to transform existing meeting rooms by adding Teams.

+- The ability to fit into different spaces from huddle rooms, personal offices to large event and board rooms.

+- Simple management with integration into the Teams Admin Center.

+- The ability to connect with third-party hardware and software solutions that are certified for use.

 > [!div class="mx-imgBorder"]
 > [ ![Key benefits of Microsoft Teams Rooms are shown in this image.
 Transform your meeting room with Teams, showing a room console.
 Make any space a Teams meeting place, showing an executive chair.
 Easy to deploy, simple to manage, showing a spanner and a cog.
 Connect with hardware and software, showing a connected mesh to signify a rich ecosystem.](../media/managing-teams-room-systems.png) ](../media/managing-teams-room-systems.png#lightbox)